-Good manners and charm are alway the perfect starting point of your communication with other people.
+Good manners and charm are always the perfect starting point for your communication with other people.

 Self-management means to modify and adapt your behaviors to your needs.
 It is a tool in your communication skills because self-management is building your grounds to your flexibility skills and your abilities to collaborate.